FORTH-ICS-INSPIRE/artemis/README.md

 To setup the tool (as well as https access to it via the web application), please follow steps 1 through 5 described in [this Wiki section](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#setup-tool).

+*Note that specifically for testing purposes, we now support `vagrant` and `VirtualBox` VM automation; please check out [this Wiki page](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Setup-an-ARTEMIS-VM-in-1-minute) for simple instructions on how to spin up a fully functioning ARTEMIS VM, running all needed microservices, within a minute.*

 ## How to Run and Configure

 1. Start ARTEMIS: